🔄

 Let's clear up a couple of common misconceptions about engineered flooring.
 First, many people think it isn't real wood.
 That's simply not true.
 The top layer of engineered oak is genuine hardwood, giving you the same authentic look and feel as a solid plank.
 It’s very different from laminate flooring, which uses a photographic image of wood.
 Another myth is that it isn't durable enough for high-traffic areas.
 In reality, high-quality engineered flooring with a thick wear layer is incredibly tough and built to last.
 It can handle busy households with kids and pets, and many types can even be sanded and refinished once or twice over their lifetime, just like solid wood.

-How to Choose the Right Wide Plank Floor
+How to Choose the Perfect Engineered Oak Floor

 Once you’ve decided on engineered oak, the next step is to pick the right product for your project.
 Not all planks are created equal, and a few key details can make a huge difference in how your floors look and perform over time.
 By looking closely at the construction, finish, and dimensions, you can find a floor that perfectly suits your space and lifestyle.
 Let’s walk through the five most important factors to consider.